rizwan-io/SQL-Mastery/06-Writing-Complex-Queries/README.md

 ```

 ### Sub queries in the FROM Clause
-We can also write sub queries in FROM clause but reserve it only for the simple queries
+We can also write sub queries in FROM clause but reserve it only for the simple queries.
+Whenever we are using sub queries in the from clause we should give an alias.
+It is mandatory to give and alias.
 ```
 USE sql_invoicing;

 SELECT *
 FROM (
-	SELECT
+	SELECT `
 		client_id,
 		name,
 		(SELECT SUM(invoice_total)